whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/03-make-the-illusion/03-06-edit-virtual-production-footage-and-add-sound-effects-assignment.md

 5. Create a video sequence and add video clips [Create a Sequence in Premiere](https://youtu.be/XuG9Ta6Ze1I)
 6. Trim and edit your clips on the timeline [Trim and Edit Clips in Timeline](https://youtu.be/UhFn-LHRD1g)
 7. Add sound effects <!-- TODO add sound effects Premiere -->
-8. Export a video file with H.264 encoding <!-- TODO export video Premiere -->
+8. Export a video file with H.264 encoding [How to Export Video from Premiere](https://youtu.be/O5KaEQGW0CQ)

 ### Assignment Resources